 11. Smartphone Apps

-If you have a smartphone you should be using it to make money!
+If you have a smartphone, you should be using it to make money!
 There are tons of apps where you can make money or earn gift cards by scanning receipts, scanning barcodes, taking photos, watching TV, answering surveys … and the list goes on and on!
-Most of these moneymaking apps are available for both iPhone and Android operating systems.
-If you’re interested in making some extra money with this method — check out this post for some of the best moneymaking apps.
+Most of these money-making apps are available for both iPhone and Android operating systems.
+If you’re interested in making some extra money with this method — read these blog posts:

-What creative ways do you use to make extra money?
+What creative ways do you make extra money?
 Drop us a note; we’d love to hear from you!